firstdraft/guides/starter_generators.md

 It will warn you that it is going to overwrite your existing `application.html.erb` -- say yes if you are sure that's okay.
 Copy out any important stuff if necessary, to be re-pasted back in.

+Boom, your app is now pretty!
+You'll still have to modify e.g. the navbar, but it gives you a solid starting point.

   [1]: http://bootswatch.com